Interesting Message Board Threads

 This is a picture of an uncut sheet of 1974 Topps cards that my friend cardbender posted on photobucket.
 The cards in the block marked in orange correspond to the fifty cards in the Parker Brothers set.
 You can see that three cards in the block are All Pro cards, and three are action cards, oriented horizontally.
 These are the six cards that Topps changed for the Parker Brothers set.

 Though the Parker Brothers cards are less common than the regular 1974 Topps cards, they don’t appear to sell for a premium.
 I’m sure that collectors often don’t recognize them; in fact, before writing this article, I went through my own 1974 Topps set and found that three of the cards were actually Parker Brothers cards.
 You can find some Parker Brothers cards correctly identified on eBay, and you can also find some hiding among the 1974 Topps cards.
 For most of the cards–all but the six pictured above–you need to see the backs to identify them.
 Wheatstatecards is one seller who has some unidentified Parker Brothers cards.
 He includes scans of the card backs in all of his listings, so you can peruse his 1974 Topps listings and look for Parker Brothers cards.
-I rummaged for a few minutes and found these: Ed Flanagan, John Niland, Dan Dierdorf, Bob Hayes, Gene Upshaw, and Chuck Foreman.

 U is for Uncut Sheets

-March 6th, 2010 | Published in ABCs of Vintage Football Cards, General Collecting Info, Interesting Message Board Threads, error cards
+March 6th, 2010 | Published in ABCs of Vintage Football Cards, error cards, General Collecting Info, Interesting Message Board Threads

 Occasionally you will see uncut sheets of vintage cards up for sale.
 Studying uncut sheets can give you insight into why some cards are much harder to find than others.
 For example, by looking at the uncut sheets for a set, you can see why some cards are considered short prints or double prints.
 For most sets, the price guides indicate which cards are short prints or double prints, and they adjust the cards’ prices accordingly.
-I say most, because I believe some short prints are not documented–those in the old Philadelphia sets, for instance.
+I say most, because some short prints are not documented–those in the 1964-1967 Philadelphia sets, for instance.

 Uncut sheet of 1966 Philadelphia football cards